When We Fight for What We Love

 Decent and Indecent Language

-As a fluent Kannada speaker, it is all too obvious to me that language contains within it a worldview.
-In Kannada, for example, there is no way to say “good-bye”.
-There is only “see you later”.
-We do not say “I am sad”, we say “sadness is happening to me,” which positions the self as dynamic versus static.
+As a fluent Kannada speaker, it is all too obvious to me that language contains worldviews.
+In Kannada, for example, we do not say “I am sad,” we say “sadness is happening to me”, which positions the self as dynamic versus static.

 A decent language can breed a decent culture, which we can all agree is desirable.
-The language that I gravitate towards is clever, vivid, lyrical, and masterful.
-It is the language of Charles Dickens but it is also the language of Toni Morrison, S.L.
-Bhyrappa, and Lil Wayne.
-However, language that is clever, vivid, lyrical, and masterful can still be indecent.
-Decent language is thoughtful and humane.
-It can take many forms across race, gender, and class, but at its core, it is humane.
+What is considered decent?
+Well, the language I gravitate towards is clever, vivid, and lyrical, but it could still be indecent.
+It is the language of Charles Dickens, Toni Morrison, and Arundhati Roy.
+Decent language is in its own category.
+It can take many forms across race, gender, and class, but at its core, it is thoughtful and humane, above all else.

-It is my belief that during President Obama’s presidency, we shifted towards a national language that was calm and erudite, much like him.
+It is my belief that during the Obama presidency we shifted towards a decent national language.
+It was also calm and erudite, much like him.
 Phew.
-That language permeated the rest of the Democratic Party, the press, the internet, and, because language travels across the boundaries of the online and offline and vertically across hierarchies, it seeped into us regular folk.
+This language permeated the Democratic Party, press and the internet and, because language travels across boundaries, it seeped into us regular folk.

-Then, President Donald Trump exploded onto the scene in 2016 and gave us permission to unleash our unfiltered thoughts.
-President Trump’s language, both online (his Twitter handle) and offline (his podium during rallies) captivated America.
-He gradually expanded his influence across the American language with shocking words, buffered by comedic delivery.
-I am afraid this encouraged not free speech per se, but mindless speech, and I winced at the resurgence of inhumane language that I thought vanquished.
-Indecency had become fashionable.
+Then, in 2016, Donald Trump exploded onto the scene and gave us permission to unleash our unfiltered thoughts.
+His language, both online (his Twitter handle) and offline (his podium during rallies), made America foam at the mouth.
+He gradually expanded his influence across American language with shocking words, buffered by comedic delivery.
+He encouraged not free speech per se, but mindless speech, and so we saw a resurgence of inhumane language that I had thought vanquished.
+Indecent language, and therefore culture, became fashionable.

-So, where are we now?
-We have another three years of President Trump, but after him, will Vice President J.D.
+Now, we are in the eye of a storm that started ten years ago and we have another three years to go.
+After President Trump, will Vice President J.D.
 Vance carry the torch?
 I believe so, and his indecency is far trickier to name:

 “What unites Islamists, gender studies majors, socially liberal white urbanites, and Big Pharma lobbyists?
 It isn’t the ideas of Thomas Jefferson or even Karl Marx.
 It’s hatred.
 They hate the people in this room, they hate the president of the United States, and most of all, they hate the people who voted for him...
 This is the animating principle of the American far Left.
 They are arsonists, and they will make common cause with anyone else willing to light the match.”

-The demonization of the other is heavily implicit in this quote, a practice which is now commonplace in American politics.
-But let us forget the politicians and look one another in the eyes.
-When did we, the people, become so indecent towards each other?
-And how do we find our way back towards a decent language in indecent times?
+Now, let us forget the politicians and look one another in the eyes.
+Poor Mr. Vance is heir apparent to the MAGA movement and burdened by this great responsibility.
+You and I, not so much.
+There is no need for us to be indecent towards each other.
+What is the way forward, towards a decent language and a humane American society?
 (The combination of ICE raids in Minneapolis and the release of the Epstein files has, incorrectly, made me feel like there is no decency left in the world.)

 Decent language is the precursor to a decent world.
-My version of Genesis is:
+In my version of Genesis it is written:

 The events unfolding in Minneapolis have gripped the nation’s attention and mine.
-It demands many emotions from us, from sorrow and fear, to confusion, anger, and fascination.
-As with all news, it is told to us as a story and there is certain language used to describe its characters.
-Two interlinked characters come to mind: the “domestic terrorist” and the “illegal alien”.
+It unleashes a flood of feeling in us, from sorrow and fear, to confusion, anger, and fascination.
+As with all news, it is told to us as a story with certain characters.
+Had you heard of the “domestic terrorist” and the “illegal alien”?

 Surely Alex Pretti and Renee Good are not “domestic terrorists”, I thought to myself after watching footage of their killings.
-A terrorist is defined as someone “who uses unlawful violence and intimidation, especially against civilians, in the pursuit of political aims”.
-Both of them were unapologetic and even aggressive in exercising their right to protest, but neither of them were causing “unlawful violence”, that too against civilians.
+A terrorist is someone “who uses unlawful violence and intimidation, especially against civilians, in the pursuit of political aims”.
+Both of them were, indeed, unapologetic and even aggressive in exercising their right to protest (braver than I), but neither of them was causing “unlawful violence”, that too against civilians.
 In Alex Pretti’s case, he was actually protecting a civilian.
-But of course, there is power in labeling them as “domestic terrorists”.
-It makes them the enemy that is on the inside.
+But there is power in labeling them as “domestic terrorists”.
+It makes them the enemy on the inside.
 Do we accept this designation lying down or will we refuse them?
+Do we abandon America altogether, or do we stay and fight a battle on the intellectual plane?

 The term “illegal alien” was codified by Ronald Reagan in 1986 and had been used in media and legal conversations for decades prior.
-In the 1970’s, President Jimmy Carter helped popularize the term “undocumented immigrant,” which The New York Times adopted.
-This push and pull over the term is proof that language is powerful but also dynamic.
+In the 1970s, President Jimmy Carter helped popularize the term “undocumented immigrant”, which The New York Times adopted.
+This push and pull over the term is proof that language is powerful and dynamic.
 Whoever controls language controls power in society because when you bend language to your will, you also bend reality.
-In truth, there is no “correct” term.
-Both “illegal alien” and “undocumented immigrant” are accurate.
-The question is, which language is most decent?
-Which language is thoughtful and humane towards the subject matter?
+In truth, there is no “correct” term for those who cross the border illegally and build a life here.
+Both “illegal alien” and “undocumented immigrant” are accurate, the question is, which language is most humane towards the subject matter?

 A Language of Love